-In accordance with the official Code of Georgia, every patient's right to confidential treatment must be protected.
+In accordance with the official Code of Georgia, every client's right to confidential treatment must be protected.

-As a student and/or provider of care, I understand that the patient's right to privacy must be protected and treatment must remain confidential.
-While providing care, I may become knowledgeable of certain patient related information.
-This information may include patient identity; information related to a patient's treatment, diagnosis, or other services received.
+As a student and/or provider of care, I understand that the client's right to privacy must be protected and treatment must remain confidential.
+While providing care, I may become knowledgeable of certain client related information.
+This information may include client identity; information related to a client's treatment, diagnosis, or other services received.

-I understand that I am restricted from discussing any information pertaining to my patient with anyone, other than Southern Regional Technical College faculty, clinical instructors, or hospital personnel directly responsible for the patient's care, for any reason.
+I understand that I am restricted from discussing any information pertaining to my client with anyone, other than Southern Regional Technical College faculty, clinical instructors, or hospital personnel directly responsible for the client's care, for any reason.
 I understand that this includes other students outside of post conference.
-Personally identifying information is ANY information which is readily used to identify a particular patient including, but not limited to: name, address, Social Security number, physical description, names of family members and photographs.
-I further understand that if I do discuss patient information I subject myself to civil and/or criminal liability and may be subject to dismissal from the Southern Regional Technical College Nursing Program.
+Personally identifying information is ANY information which is readily used to identify a particular client including, but not limited to: name, address, Social Security number, physical description, names of family members and photographs.
+I further understand that if I do discuss client information I subject myself to civil and/or criminal liability and may be subject to dismissal from the Southern Regional Technical College Nursing Program.
+By signing on page seven of this document I acknowledge and understand all components listed in the Confidentiality Statement listed above.